 - Teach Your Dog Sit

 - Teach Your Dog Stay

-To start off on the right foot (and paw!) with your pup, they’ll need to know what you expect.
-This will make them feel secure in their ability to meet the goals laid out going forward.
+To start off on the right foot (and paw!), your pup needs to know what you expect.
+Knowing what is expected makes puppies feel secure in their ability to meet the goals laid out going forward.

 Avoid using punishment such as leash corrections or yelling.
 Punishment can cause a dog to become confused and unsure about what is being asked of them.
 It is important to remember that we can’t expect dogs to know what they don’t yet know–just like you wouldn’t expect a 2-year-old child to know how to tie their shoes.
 Patience will go a long way in helping your new puppy learn how to behave.

 Reinforcement can be anything your dog likes.
-Most people use small pieces of a “high-value” food for training treats— something special, such as freeze-dried liver or even just their kibble.
+Most people use small pieces of a “high-value” food for training treats— something special, such as freeze-dried liver or even just kibble.
 Lavish praise or the chance to play with a favorite toy can also be used as a reward.
 Dogs must be taught to like praise.
 If you give the dog a treat while saying “Good dog!” in a happy voice, they will learn that praise is a good thing and can be a reward.
 Some dogs also enjoy petting.
 Food is often the most convenient way to reinforce behavior.

 Puppies can begin very simple training starting as soon as they come home, usually around 8 weeks old.
 Always keep training sessions brief—just five to 10 minutes—and always end on a positive note.
 If your puppy is having trouble learning a new behavior, end the session by reviewing something they already know and give them plenty of praise and a big reward for their success.
 If your puppy gets bored or frustrated, it will ultimately be counterproductive to learning.

 How to Teach a Dog to Come When Called

 You’ll want to begin training a recall (come when called) in a quiet area and indoors.

 - Sit with your puppy and say their name or the word “come.”